Hawk Owl. Photo: David Fisher

 Farther north still, in fact as far as it is possible to go on the European mainland, we’ll visit Norway’s unspoiled Varanger peninsula on the edge of the Barents Sea.
 Here we’ll experience the full beauty and diversity of arctic birdlife, and there will be opportunities to gain a new perspective on many species infrequently seen away from these latitudes.

 Day 2: We’ll spend the day looking for some of the most eagerly anticipated of all our target birds, the owls; Great Grey, Ural, Tengmalm’s, Pygmy and, of course, Short-eared Owl can all be found here and seeing them will be our highest priority.
-We’ll see Ortolan Bunting in the agricultural fields, and these days there is a good chance of finding Pallid Harriers in this area.
-Around Oulu port we’ll look for Terek Sandpiper which, with only a few breeding pairs remaining in the whole country, is one of Finland’s (and Europe’s) rarest breeding species.
+We’ll look for Ortolan Bunting in the agricultural fields, and these days there is a good chance of finding Pallid Harriers in this area.
+Around Oulu port we’ll may find Terek Sandpiper which, with only a few breeding pairs remaining in the whole country, is one of Finland’s (and Europe’s) rarest breeding species.
 Night in Oulu.

 Day 8: After breakfast, we’ll continue our northward journey, passing through some excellent birding terrain.
 Made up of a mosaic of taiga forest and bog, the scenery here is very different to anything in the south of the country and is home to very different birds.
-We’ll make stops to look at gatherings of Ruff performing their extraordinary lekking routine, while the sight and sound of displaying Temminck’s Stints, Whimbrels, European Golden Plovers and Rough-legged Hawks will contribute to the distinctly arctic atmosphere.
+We’ll make stops to look at gatherings of Ruff performing their extraordinary lekking display, while the sight and sound of displaying Temminck’s Stints, Whimbrels, European Golden Plovers and perhaps the first Long-tailed Skuas will contribute to the distinctly arctic atmosphere.
 This is where we’ll have more chances of finding Siberian Jay and Siberian Tit if they have eluded us thus far as both can be elusive at this time of year.
-We also have a site to try again for the ultra-unobtrusive Pine Grosbeak.
-Night in Tana, just across the Norwegian border.
+We also have an excellent site for the ultra-unobtrusive Pine Grosbeak and will stop at some traditional ‘goose fields’, where we will hope to find Tundra Bean Goose, Pink-footed Goose and, if we are very lucky, Lesser White-fronted Goose.
+Later we drive to Vadsö on the famous Varangerfjord.

-Days 9 - 11: After some local birding we’ll head for the famous Varangerfjord, less than an hour’s drive away.
-At the beginning of the fjord, known as Varangerbotn, we should have good views of Velvet Scoters, while among the numerous Common Eider close inshore we can expect to find small parties of engaging Steller’s Eiders.
+Days 9-11: At the beginning of the fjord, known as Varangerbotn, we should have good views of Velvet Scoters, while among the numerous Common Eider close inshore we will search carefully for small parties of engaging Steller’s Eiders.
 The shores of Varangerfjord can hold concentrations of waders at this time of year, including Temminck’s Stint, numerous Purple Sandpipers and handsome Bar-tailed Godwits in full breeding plumage.
 If the migration is early we may see a Little Stint or two, and the first Red-necked Phalaropes should arrive any day.
 As we continue eastwards towards the open sea we’ll encounter majestic White-tailed Eagles, often very close to the road, waiting for an opportunity to pluck a fish - or more often an unfortunate duck - from the surface.
 We’ll make several stops to look for King Eider, while the coast between Vadsö and Vardö is also where we are most likely to find the rare White-billed Diver, most of which will be in stunning breeding plumage at this time of year.
 On one of the days we’ll take a boat trip to Hornöya island, where the cliffs harbour a large colony of seabirds, with all five species of auks, including the truly arctic Brünnich’s Guillemot.
 Nights in Vardö.

-Day 12: After breakfast we’ll drive slowly back along the fjord, stopping on the way to look for any freshly arrived Red-throated Pipits and Long-tailed Skuas, and at Nesseby we’ll take a last look at the wonderful Steller’s Eiders.
+Day 12: After breakfast we’ll drive slowly back along the fjord, stopping on the way to look for any freshly arrived Red-throated Pipits and Long-tailed Skuas, while there may be some large flocks of full breeding-plumaged Red Knots gathered on the shoreline.
 As we leave Varangerfjord behind we will enter the interior of Varanger peninsula, where winter is still prevailing but where, surprisingly, all migrants have already arrived.
-Willow Warblers, Northern Wheatears and Bluethroats will be hopping on the snow, and Willow Grouse and Long-tailed Skua should be easy to find.
+Willow Warblers, Northern Wheatears and Bluethroats will be hopping on the snow, handsome Long-tailed Ducks will be displaying on the open pools while Willow Grouse and Long-tailed Skua should be easy to find.
 If the snow conditions permit, we’ll look for Rock Ptarmigan and perhaps encounter one or two early-arrived Dotterel.
-Night in Batsfjord.
+Night in Båtsfjord.

 Day 14: Today we start our return towards Ivalo, retracing our steps across the tundra.
 We have plenty of time to check any promising birding spots on the way and, being in the middle of the migration season, the birding can be very different from the days before.
 Night in Ivalo.